French Roulette

 Outside Bets

-Player wagers £1 on a Odd/Even bet that covers the Even numbers.
-If the ball lands on an Even number they will collect a total of £2.
+Player wagers £1 on an Odd/Even bet that covers the even numbers.
+If the ball lands on an even number they will collect a total of £2.

 The High/Low outside bet is another suitable option for beginners.
 Here, the player is betting on a low number (1 through 18) or on a high number (19 through 36).
 High/Low bets also pay out even money at a rate of 1 to 1.